Lower Case

 Because a Nobel’s nifty but the very greatest gift

-Is when
+Is when we write

 Their names